VISA Debit Card

-Any retailer who displays the Contactless Indicator can accept contactless payments.
-The current limit for contactless payments can be found in our Visa Debit Card Guide.
+Any retailer who shows the Contactless Indicator accepts contactless payments.
+The current limit for contactless payments can is in our Visa Debit Card Guide (pdf).

-If you've used contactless multiple times in a row, for extra security you may sometimes be required to insert your card and enter your PIN to make the transaction.
+If you've paid by contactless a few times in a row, you'll have to insert your card and enter your PIN.
+This is for extra security.

-Making payments without entering any security details or a PIN may raise some concerns.
-We'd like to reassure you just how safe and secure contactless payments actually are.
+Making payments without entering any security details or a PIN could be seen as worrying.
+We'd like to reassure you just how safe and secure contactless payments really are.

-Contactless uses the latest secure encryption technology (the same as Chip and PIN) so you can feel confident when using it to pay for things.
+Contactless uses latest secure encryption technology so you can feel confident when using it to pay.
 It only works when a card is close to the card reader.
-This makes it virtually impossible for any details to be intercepted while in use.
-For extra protection, sometimes you may have to enter your PIN during a contactless transaction just to make sure it's always you using the card.
+This makes it nearly impossible for any details to be intercepted while in use.
+For extra protection, sometimes you may have to enter your PIN number so we can make sure it's you.

 If you don't want to make contactless payments, you can just use Chip and PIN instead.

-Don't forget to let any companies you may hold an ongoing subscription with know that your card details have changed.
+Don't forget to let your subscription companies know that your card details have changed.

-You can set them up online, in person or by phone by giving your card details.
-Payment amounts and dates can be variable.
-When your card expires or is blocked and then reissued, the company can get the new card information to continue taking payments.
+You can set them up online, in person or by phone.
+Payment amounts and dates can be changeable.
+If you have a blocked or expired card that is reissued, the company will get new card details to keep taking payments.

-The easiest way to stop future payments is to get in touch with the company and cancel your subscription or agreement with them.
-They should confirm that your recurring payment authorisation has been cancelled as well as the date this will take effect from.
+The easiest way to stop future payments is to get in touch with the company.
+They'll confirm the recurring payment will be stopped, and from what date.

-If you haven't been able to stop future payments by talking to the company, we can try and stop them for you though this may impact other payments you may want to make to them.
-For example, if you asked us to stop Amazon Prime payments from your card, a different payment to Amazon could also be stopped.
+If you haven't been able to stop future payments by talking to the company, we can try and stop them for you.
+Just remember that doing this could impact other payments you might want to make with them.

 It's important that you contact the company to cancel your arrangement with them.
 If you don't, they may still be able to take a payment from your card if they use a different company name.